The Bankrate promise

 Before paying any debts, the executor is responsible for ensuring the estate’s assets can cover all of them.
 If not, a probate judge will prioritize the creditors.

-If the deceased person didn’t keep a detailed accounting of monthly bills, income and debts, you, as the executor, will need to figure all of that out.
+If the deceased person didn’t keep a detailed accounting of monthly bills, income and debts, the executor will need to figure all of that out.

-A great place to start is the checkbook, which provides a record of the payments and deposits that the deceased person made.
+A great place to start is the checkbook or bank statements, which provides a record of the payments and deposits that the deceased person made.
 For more clues, comb through regular mail and email, if possible, and sift through tax returns, too.

 A bank can open an account in the name of the estate or trust, so you can pay bills and accept deposits.